 For such a case, a co-relation rule can be made in such a way that, If an authentication failure event is happening 3 times consecutively followed by a success in a specific time period, then alert pops up.
 This can be further investigated further by analyzing the logs from respective machines.
 So my definition of co-relation is: “ It is the rule which aggregates events into an incident which is defined by specific application or scenario.”

 How logs reach the SIEM?

 Logs are fetched to the SIEM in two different ways.
-Agent based & Non-Agent based.
-In agent based approach, a log pushing agent in installed in the client machine from which the logs are collected.
+Agent-based & Non-Agent based.
+In agent-based approach, a log pushing agent is installed in the client machine from which the logs are collected.
 Then this agent is configured to forward logs into the solution.
-In the later type, the client system, sends logs on it’s own using a service like syslog or Windows Event Collector service etc. There are also specific applications & devices which can be integrated through a series of vendor specific procedures.
+In the latter type, the client system sends logs on its own using a service like syslog or Windows Event Collector service etc. There are also specific applications & devices which can be integrated through a series of vendor specific procedures.

 The Business impact of SIEM Solution

 This is one of the topics for which long-standing discussions were conducted & still now a complete & clear solution has not yet arrived.
 The question is “Why to spend a huge amount of money for something which returns nothing ?”
 Well, what do you think about it?
 Does SIEM solution give you something?
 Well yes!
 Nowadays SIEM solutions are evolving in a way, not only to protect an IT-Infrastructure but also to identify the business risks rising from the IT-Infrastructure.